serkangulsoy/serkangulsoy/README.md

 - 👋 Hi, I’m @serkangulsoy
-- 👀 I’m interested in Forest Ecology
+- 👀 I’m interested in forest ecology, biodiversity, climate change, statistical analysis
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning r codes
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on r codes about ecological studies.
-- 📫 How to reach me ...
+- 📫 How to reach me srkngulsoy@gmail.com

 <!---
 serkangulsoy/serkangulsoy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.